papivot/cluster-api-aws/README.md

 ...
 ```
 ### Manually decreasing the # of control plane nodes
-Since control plane nodes are not managed by a machinedeployment, a control plane machine object and its associated references would need to be deleted. [check if there is a better way].In this example, we will delete the `workload-cluster-controlplane-2` machine.
+Since control plane nodes are not managed by a machinedeployment, a control plane machine object and its associated references would need to be deleted. [check if there is a better way].
+In this example, we will delete the `workload-cluster-controlplane-2` machine.
 Doing so deletes its associated AWSMachine `workload-cluster-controlplane-2` and KubeadmConfig `workload-cluster-controlplane-2`

 ```shell
 kubectl delete ma workload-cluster-controlplane-2